Vault credential brokering quickstart

 Many organizations have hard-coded credentials in source code, littered throughout configuration files and configuration management tools, and stored in plaintext in version control, wikis, and shared volumes.
-Safeguarding and ensuring that credentials are not leaked, or in the likelihood they are, that the organization can quickly revoke access and remediate, is a complex problem to solve.
+Safeguarding and ensuring that credentials are not leaked — or in the event they are, that the organization can quickly revoke access and remediate — is a complex problem to solve.

-Reduce risk of breach and simplify administration with Boundary’s identity-based secure remote access to ensure that users have access to critical infrastructure they need without exposing your network.
+Reduce your risk of a breach and simplify administration with identity-based, secure remote access from HashiCorp Boundary.
+Learn how you can grant users access to the critical infrastructure they need — without exposing your network.